Dryer Repair North York

 Can a dryer heat even when the drum is not running?

 Yes.
 On some dryers, a stuck motor centrifugal switch can allow the heating element to stay energized even when the drum is not turning.
-This is a serious safety issue because heat may be produced without proper airflow.
+This is a serious issue because heat may be produced without proper airflow.

 Can the heating element cause overheating?